PaulKinlan/paul.kinlan.me/content/2016-12-22-2016-devrel-year-in-review.markdown

   and subsequent loads.
 * In-page experiences be snappy and responsive
 * Ensure the web to be robust in the face of adverse devices and conditions
+* Make payments, authentication, identity management seamless on the web
 * Keep pushing and helping make the web secure end to end for users and developers